 Middle Tennessee State University, in its educational programs and activities involving students and employees, does not discriminate on the basis of race, color, national origin, sex, religion, or age.
 Furthermore, the University does not discriminate against veterans or individuals with disabilities.

 Application process.
-The application process contains two major parts: a) application to the Graduate School; and b) application to the School Psychology Program.
+The application process contains two major parts: a) application to the College of Graduate School; and b) application to the School Psychology Program.
 These will need to be completed before any student is accepted into the School Psychology Program.
 The deadlines for complete applications are as follows: March 1, for fall semester and October 1, for spring semester.
 Late applicants who meet admissions criteria may be considered on a case-by-case basis.

 If accepted into the School Psychology Program, you will be required to return a postage-paid postcard within two weeks of notification of acceptance to reserve a place in the program.
 This admits you into the M.A. portion of the school psychology program.
 You will need to complete paperwork for admission later on in your studies (typically prior to beginning your third year) to be admitted into the Ed.S. portion of the program.
 You will be assigned a student mentor to assist in answering your questions.
 You also will need to schedule an appointment with the School Psychology Program Coordinator, Dr. Jim Rust, to help you complete a candidacy form and work out a class schedule.
 You should familiarize yourself with the graduate catalog in effect at the time of your admission to candidacy (program of study).
 Prior to enrolling, meet with the program coordinator to discuss your program of study.